Women in Kenya: Women Activists

 Grassroots activism is an important social force in Kenya, especially for women and is not just a modern phenomenon.
 Campaigns led by Kenya women have included issues such as FGM, women's political participation and gender-based violence.
 Leading protests can put activists like Wanjeri Nderu at risk of violence.
 Human rights campaigner Philo Ikonya fled to Norway after being beaten by police.
 Despite this Kenya women activists have won international awards for their efforts: Fatuma Abdulkadir Adan was awarded the Stuttgart Peace Prize; Dekha Ibrahim Abdi was awarded several prizes for her work on peace and reconciliation in Kenya before her 2011 death.
 Grace Lolim is the chair of the Isiolo Peace Committee.

 Women in Arts and Sports

 In 1937, Margaret Trowell founded an art school within Makerere University in Kampala.
 Her first student was a Kenyan woman, Rosemary Karuga, and her students included others such as Theresa Musoke, the first woman to obtain a degree at Makerere.
-Since then, Kenyan women have thrived in different forms of art; for example, Magdalene Odundo's pottery is world-famous. other famous artists include Beatrice Wanjiku, Barbara Minishi, Wangechi Mutu, and Ingrid Mwangi.
+Since then, Kenyan women have thrived in different forms of art; for example, Magdalene Odundo's pottery is world-famous. other famous artists include Beatrice Wanjiku, Barbara Minishi, Wangechi Mutu, Syowia Kyambi and Ingrid Mwangi.

 In 2014, actress Lupita Amondi Nyongo, her roots from Kisumu City in Western Kenya, brought the first Oscar win to Africa and therefore Kenya for her performance in the critically acclaimed film 12 Years a Slave.